A Near Shore Mapping Exercise

 Conclusion

 The baseline offset method is a viable technique for divers to use.
 Remember that the quality of the finished map is directly related to the number of reproducible data points collected.
-The best way to insure good data point collection is with a systematic grid using a fixed, reproducible origin.
+The best way to ensure good data point collection is with a systematic grid using a fixed, reproducible origin.

 Further Reading: